 1) Are you migrating from an existing camera system?
 If you are, you may want to choose new equipment that’s compatible with lenses, accessories and camera bodies you already have.
 ‘Migrating’ an existing system is much simpler and cheaper than starting again with a whole new setup.

 2) What lenses will you need?
-Camera bodies come and go, but lenses have a much longer life and are arguably just as important for specialised business needs.
-Check to see which maker offers the lenses you need before making a final decision, like the best Canon lenses or best Nikon lenses.
+Camera bodies come and go, but lenses have a much longer life and are arguably just as important for specialized business needs.
+Research the lenses available before making a final decision, like the best Canon lenses or best Nikon lenses.

 3) DSLR or mirrorless?
-Canon and Nikon now offer a choice, and despite what mirrorless zealots might say, DSLRs do still have advantages and you should choose the camera type you’re most comfortable handling and using to decided on DSLR vs mirrorless cameras.
+Canon and Nikon now offer a choice, and despite what mirrorless zealots might say, the best DSLR cameras do still have advantages and you should choose the camera type you’re most comfortable handling and using to decided on DSLR vs mirrorless cameras.

 So rather than just giving you a mixed-up list of pro brands and cameras to consider, we’ve split them up into four chief brands and listed our top professional picks for each one.
 With professional cameras, it’s much more important to think about the system than about individual camera models.